markafitzgerald1/simulate-cribbage-games/README.md

 ## Long-term project goals

-* Provide efficient, user-friendly discard and play analysis factoring in the expected game points differential (and play points differential if no game points differential) to end of hand(s) or game above opponent for different possible discards or plays.
+- Provide efficient, user-friendly discard and play analysis factoring in the expected game points differential (and play points differential if no game points differential) to end of hand(s) or game above opponent for different possible discards or plays.
-  * Provide an automated opponent against which to play and practice if the above analyses are good enough to provide an opponent from which the user may directly or indirectly (via throught-provoking plays) learn.
+  - Provide an automated opponent against which to play and practice if the above analyses are good enough to provide an opponent from which the user may directly or indirectly (via throught-provoking plays) learn.

 ## Short to medium term and lower level project goals

 - UI/UX improvements:
-  - improve user interface via which human players can play against implemented computer discard and play strategies.
-(Status: Planning to run the JavaScript version of this program in browser then bring it up to the Python level of Cribbage play and analysis functionality as the existing Python version is not easily run in the browser: Most Python in browser tools unmaintained; Pyodide pre-v1 and did not support return value of called Python code after micropip install of not built in to Pyodide dependency; and Brython did not include the CPython `statistics` module and failed to make it into a Brython package due to a Unicode byte order mark in some non-`statistics.py` file.)
-Subtasks:
-    - add button to deal some random cards;
+  - Improve user interface via which human players can play against implemented computer discard and play strategies:
-    - add discard support;
+    - Add discard support;
     - add starter cut support;
-    - add play first card (as pone) support.
+    - add play first card (as pone) support; and
+    - add cut for the deal support;
 - Eliminate (via new `--first-(pone|dealer)-discarded-cards` flag) or reduce (via replace of `--first(pone|dealer)-kept-cards` with `--first-(pone|dealer)-discarded-cards`) double data entry between dealt and kept cards on `--select-each-post-initial-play` analysis.
 - Identify whether current pone or current dealer is discarding in discard coach and simulation-based discard output.
 - Add best pre-cut, post-cut discard coaches so that human players can learn where expected cut and crib values may affect discard decisions.
 - Make coach usage and output optional - may want to play blind sometimes to train differently.
 (Also constant coaching of what the computer thinks is optimal against a static player may or may not be useful depending on whether the human player's goal is to play better than they currently play or whether it is to play better than the dynamic computer player.)
 - Automatically compare dynamic player actions against best static player actions and output when significantly different in order to highlight weaknesses in the best static player that could possibly be improved without simulation.
 - Replace non-ASCII plus or minus symbol with +/- so that it renders correctly by default in Windows Git (MSYS) bash.
 - Add support for specification of current pone and dealer as something other than first pone and first dealer, respectively at start of simulations starting at not 0-0 scores for ease of usage when manually interfacing with non-simulate-cribbage-hands opponents.